City Schools: Learning in Long Branch

 Cost of Learning: Long Branch city school system annual budgets through the years (rounded figures): $120.1 million, 2024-25 • $102 million, 2020-21 • $88.4 million, 2017-18 • $82.3 million, 2014-15 • $72.8 million, 2009-10 • $70.9 million, 2003-04 • $53 million, 2000-01 • $45.8 million, 1997-98 • $40.9 million, 1992-93 • $28.3 million, 1989-90 • $22.2 million, 1986-87 • $16.4 million, 1983-84 • $12 million, 1979-80 • $9.2 million, 1975-76 • $7 million, 1972-73 • $5.2 million, 1969-70 • $2.9 million, 1964-65 • $2.3 million, 1959-60 • $1.7 million, 1957-58 • $1.2 million, 1953-54 • $846,000, 1950-51 • $466,900, 1945-46 • $282,200, 1937-38 • $220,100, 1933-34 • $422,000, 1930-31 • $302,000, 1925-26 • $229,800, 1921-22 • $147,400, 1917-18 • $122,300, 1912-13 • $120,000, 1909-10 • $81,300, 1905-06 • $55,000, 1900-01.

-City Playing Fields — Bresett Stadium (named September 1966) and Ippolito Field at Long Branch High School, July 2022 (Jason Corley Photo).
+City Playing Fields — Bresett Stadium (dedicated in September 1966) and Ippolito Field at Long Branch High School, July 2022 (Jason Corley Photo).
 Re-dedicated in October 2008, the complex honors Edison E. “Ted” Bresett, a 33-year teacher/coach and Athletic Director, who died in December 1966, and Amedeo V. “Army” Ippolito, a five-time state champion football coach, Spanish teacher and city councilman, who died in June 1980.

 “Green & White” — Long Branch Schools athletic symbol, 1963.
-Since 1974, the LBHS football team has 4-7 record in NJSIAA sectional championship games.
+Since 1974, the LBHS varsity football team has 4-7 record in NJSIAA sectional championship games.

 All Aboard — Long Branch Public School bus, 2023.
 In November 1986, the NJ Department of Education approved mandatory busing to integrate the city’s elementary schools.